MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ManagementRoleAssignment.md

 The RecipientAdministrativeUnitScope parameter specifies the administrative unit to scope the role assignment to.

-Administrative units are Azure Active Directory containers of resources.
+Administrative units are Microsoft Entra containers of resources.
 You can view the available administrative units by using the Get-AdministrativeUnit cmdlet.

 You can't use this parameter with any of the other scope parameters.